elixir-cloud-aai/cwl-WES/README.md

 ## Description

-WES-ELIXIR is an implementation of the
-[GA4GH WES OpenAPI specification](https://github.com/ga4gh/workflow-execution-service-schemas)
-based on [Flask](http://flask.pocoo.org/) and [Connexion](https://github.com/zalando/connexion).
+cwl-WES (formerly: WES-ELIXIR) is an implementation of the [GA4GH WES OpenAPI specification](https://github.com/ga4gh/workflow-execution-service-schemas) based on [Flask](http://flask.pocoo.org/) and [Connexion](https://github.com/zalando/connexion).
 It allows clients/users to send workflows for execution, list current and previous workflow runs,